Analysis: Experts have panned the Seahawks’ last five drafts. Are they right?

 And in some ways, Seattle has already had its draft in trading its first- and third-round picks to the Jets for safety Jamal Adams, a fifth-rounder to the Raiders for guard Gabe Jackson, and a seventh-rounder to the Bengals for defensive end Carlos Dunlap.
 Seattle also traded a sixth-rounder during the draft last year to get receiver/tight end Stephen Sullivan in the seventh round.

-Those moves left Seattle with only picks 56, 129 and 250 out of the 259 that will be made when the draft begins Thursday night.
+Those moves left Seattle with only picks 56, 129 and 250 out of the 259 that will be made when the draft begins Thursday night, the fewest picks since the 2009 Jets.

 Some analysts have noted, though, that if the Seahawks had hit on a few more picks recently, they wouldn’t have had to make the trades they did.